How to Move Columns in Excel (and Rows) – Full Tutorial

 That’s it – Now what?

-But there is so much more you can do with columns and rows in Excel.
+But there is so much more you can do with columns in Excel.
 And this article doesn’t do justice in covering even 5% of that information.

 There are tons of other things to Excel that you’d want to learn.
-And you can start by practicing with some core Excel functions like the VLOOKUP, IF, and SUMIF functions.
+You can start by practicing with core Excel functions like the VLOOKUP, IF, and SUMIF functions.

-Enroll in my 30 minutes free email course today to learn these functions (and more!).
+Enroll in my 30-minute free email course today to learn these functions (and more!).

 Other resources